carlosdanieldanieldomeme-create/Yuji-Itadori/README.md

 end

 function AnimationManager.playFullReplacement(originalId, config)
-    if not validateCharacter() or not PlayerData.humanoid then return end
+    if not validateCharacter() then return end

     if PlayerData.isAnimating then
         table.insert(PlayerData.animationQueue, {originalId, config})